HEmile/juggl/README.md

 Importing with Cypher can take quite a while (multiple minutes).
 I'll look into alternative methods if people are interested.

 ## Neo4j Bloom
 A use case for this converter is to visualize your obsidian.md graph in [Neo4j bloom](https://neo4j.com/product/bloom/).
-Neo4j bloom is very powerful graph visualization software
+Neo4j bloom is very powerful graph visualization software.
 Compared to the Obsidian graph view, it allows
 - Coloring and styling notes with different tags
 - Coloring and styling relationships with different types